dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 ## Unit test limitations

-Unit tests aren't supported on Redshift if the SQL in the common table expression (CTE) contains functions such as `LISTAGG`, `MEDIAN`, `PERCENTILE_CONT`, etc. Those functions must be executed against a user-created table. dbt combines given rows to be part of the CTE, which is unsupported by Redshift.
-You can try the following SQL:
+Redshift doesn't support Unit tests when the SQL in the common table expression (CTE) contains functions such as `LISTAGG`, `MEDIAN`, `PERCENTILE_CONT`, etc. These functions must be executed against a user-created table. dbt combines given rows to be part of the CTE, which Redshift does not support.

+The following query illustrates this limitation:

 ```sql